Prep Time: 1 hour

 - vegetables ferment faster

-- vitamin K2 production is much higher (if the starter culture contains the right bacteria)
+- vitamin K2 production much higher (if the starter culture contains right bacteria)

-- better taste; wonderfully refreshing; a tart, acidic and complex taste together with a ginger background and crunchy vegetables
+- better taste; a tart, acidic and complex taste together with a ginger background and crunchy vegetables

-- packs the fermented vegetables with many more probiotic bacteria flooding your gut.
-A few tablespoons of these fermented vegetables can contain as many as trillions of good bacteria; this is more than an entire probiotic supplement bottle containing 120 capsules.
+- packs fermented vegetables with more probiotic bacteria flooding your gut.
+A few tablespoons contain trillions of good bacteria, more than an entire probiotic supplement bottle with 120 capsules.

-Always use a high quality culture starter when fermenting vegetables!
+Only use a high quality starter culture when fermenting vegetables!

-I use one or two packets (5-10 grams) for 10-12 pounds (5-6 kg) of vegetables; this seems to work well.
+I use one or two packets (5-10 grams) for 10-12 pounds (5-6 kg) of vegetables.
 Use two packets if you want more bacteria and during winter if your room temperature is low.

 Mix the starter culture with celery juice

-Prepare 1-1.5 quarts (1 litre or more) of fresh celery juice in a juicer (cabbage juice is also OK).
-Add the starter culture and dissolve the powder completely in the juice.
+Prepare 1-1.5 quarts (1 litre or more) of fresh celery juice in a juicer (cabbage juice is also fine).
+Dissolve the starter culture completely in the juice.

-Leave the juice in room temperature while preparing the rest of the vegetables; leaving it for 20-40 minutes is fine.
+Leave the juice in room temperature while preparing the rest of the vegetables.
 This will allow the bacteria to wake up and start consuming the sugars in the celery juice.
-These now active beneficial microorganisms will transform your vegetables to probiotic-packed, nutritious superfood.
+These active microorganisms will transform your vegetables to probiotic-packed, nutritious superfood.

 Step 2: Rinse, cut and shred the vegetables

 Red and green cabbage makes 50-80% of the vegetables in many recipes for good reasons; cabbage is cheap and packed with phyto-chemicals, vitamins, enzymes, minerals and the important vitamin K2.

 The fermentation process makes all these nutrients much easier for the body to digest and assimilate.

 TIPS: Leave one whole cabbage leave for every jar; use them later when the jars are packed with vegetables.

 Rinse the vegetables well

 It is important to rinse you vegetables thoroughly in water.
 This you should do even if you use organic products.
 But you should not disinfect the vegetables.
 This could harm the natural, beneficial bacteria.